M0ller/Git-Guide/Git&Github.md

 ```
   git reset HEAD~1
 ```
-What is happening here is that it will revert the changes, “HEAD” meaning the last command that have been done in git, but we did run two git commands so we use the “~” and then add “1” so it will revert back to the last one plus one extra step.
+What is happening here is that it will revert the changes, “HEAD” meaning the last command that have been done in git, but we did run two git commands, so we use the “~” and then add “1” so it will revert to the last one plus one extra step.
 If you want to revert a specific change that have been done further back you can write:
 ```
   git reset <hashcode of that change>